IIROC (Investment Industry Regulatory Organization of Canada)

 - Impose conditions on membership.
 In October 2020, the Organization imposed multiple conditions on Weekes family due to their breaches of regulations as investment advisors.

 - Suspend a license.
-In August 2019, the IIROC suspended license of Dominick Capital Corporation due to deficiency in maintaining the necessary risk-adjusted capital.
+In August 2019, the IIROC suspended license of Dominick Capital Corporation due to deficiency in maintaining the necessary

 - Expel a member.
 In case of extreme regulatory breaches, the IIROC may expel a member, revoking their license.
 For example, the regulatory organization expelled Octagon Capital in November 2020, terminating its license, after previously suspending it and following the company's bankruptcy.